Team-xManager/xManager/README.md

-# FOR CONTRIBUTORS (01/18/22):
-**CODE CHANGE:** Pull request should be done on the **"Developer"** branch.
-**TRANSLATION CHANGE/UPDATE:** Pull request should be done on the **"Developer"** branch.
-The translations can be found at * *resource/values/strings.xml.* *
-**SUBMIT TRANSLATIONS:** Pull request should be done on the **"Developer"** branch.
-Please follow the **<--DEFAULT LANGUAGE-->** format that can be found at * *resource/values/strings.xml.* *

-# IMPORTANT NOTES (READ ME FIRST)

-**•xManager is created using Sketchware Pro for android (https://github.com/Sketchware-Pro/Sketchware-Pro).**
-**•xManager uses Sketch2Any for converting the project to Android Studio (https://play.google.com/store/apps/details?id=com.sketch2any).**
-**•xManager only uses Firebase Database as its API.**
-**•No trackers, no spywares, no keyloggers or any other malicious codes has been added on the source code.
-What you see on the source code is what's inside the build apk.
-You can extract the apk for yourself (NOTE: As of Version 2.8, component "com.google.android.gms.ads.AdActivity" was added due to Rewarded Ads).**
-**•The source code that can be seen here is what's inside the exported zip file for Android Studio.**
-**•There are some instance that the source code is unbuildable, some parts might be missing and such due to limitations.**
-~~•Most of the internal changes can only be seen in MainActivity.java.
-The file size already reached 1MB and Github won't allow us to edit and do further changes/commits unless removing and re-adding the new updated files.~~
-**•Users might experience downtime and maintenance when using the manager app since we are manually changing the hosting links of each individual files from time to time.**
-**•xManager is completely free and we do not get any comissions with it (Rewarded Ads are optional and can be disable via settings).**
-**•We will support the app as long as we can.
-Internal improvements may not guaranteed.**

 # xManager (Spotify)
 ![GitHub all releases](https://img.shields.io/github/downloads/xManager-v2/xManager-Spotify/total?label=DOWNLOADS&style=for-the-badge) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/xManager-v2/xManager-Spotify?label=RELEASE&style=for-the-badge)
 An android application where you can manage and install all versions of the spotify app.